volegden/TAYGO/README.md

-Shared lists for lobby RJJ01 in Overwatch 2.
+Shared lists for lobby TAYGO in Overwatch 2.